Stay interviews can help your company retain its best employees in today’s dog-eat-dog talent acquisition market.

 Put the feedback you get into action

 The intel your stay interviews generate is useless if it’s just filed away in a folder somewhere.
 To reap all the benefits we outlined above, you have to actually do something with what you learn!
-So, make your efforts worthwhile–and maintain the confidence of your employees–by using their feedback to make organizational changes that will help with acquisition and retention.
+So, make your efforts worthwhile–and maintain your employees’ confidence–by using their feedback to make organizational changes that will help with acquisition and retention.

 1. What do you like about your job?